grscheller/scheller-linux-archive/grok/grokPython/pureMath/README.md

 I wrote these for Python 3, but tried to keep Python 2.7 backward compatibility.

-I use the *PYTHONPATH* environment variable so that the executable can find its library.
+I use the *$PYTHONPATH* environment variable so that the executable can find its library.
 Most Python Scientific Stacks, like Enthought and Anaconda, frown on using this environment variable.
 Its use here is harmless since the code is both Python *2.7/3* compatible.